SpecCRA/vlads_data_project/README.md

 * If a previous file exists, this script will overwrite the last file.
 * The folder creation may not work on Windows because of the path naming notation.
 	* If this is a problem, create a `data/` folder outside the scraper scripts folder.
+* As of `Dec 23, 2020`, the shot chats are inaccurate because rookie players are not yet registered.

 ## In progress: